BerkZerker/Project-MORPH/docs/architecture.md

 ## Design Patterns

-MORPH uses several key design patterns:
+The framework uses several key design patterns:

 1. **Modularity**: Components are decoupled with clear responsibilities
 2. **Dynamic Creation**: Experts are created at runtime based on need